As a member of staff, the University of Portsmouth will collect your personal data to record your time as an employee and ensure that you are paid.

 • process the data to enable us to promote and maintain equality of opportunity or treatment between different groups of people

-Only those members of staff within the University who need to have access to the data you provide when you begin your employment, and those who update information via the Staff Self-Service portal, to administer your employment, will have access to your data.
-Therefore, staff within HR and the Finance Department will have access to your data, as may some administrative staff within your Faculty / department / school, your Head of School or department as your line manager, and the Executive Dean of your Faculty.
-It may also be necessary for senior members of the University staff to have access to this data if a staff disciplinary case requires investigation or for due diligence purposes.
-If you disclose any special category data at any time during your employment, that data may be shared with specific departments, such as the University’s Occupational Health service, but this will only be done with your prior knowledge / consent.
+Only those members of staff within the University who need to have access to the data you provide when you begin, and continue, your employment, and those who update information via the Staff Self-Service portal, to administer your employment, will routinely have access to your data.
+Therefore, staff within HR and the Finance Department will have access to the parts of your personal data that it is relevant for them to be able to access to carry out their work, as may some administrative staff within your Faculty / department / school, your Head of School or department as your line manager, and the Executive Dean of your Faculty or the Head of your Professional Service group.
+It may also be necessary for other staff to have access to this data in relation to other University processes, but this access will be contained to only those individuals who need the access and only for so long as is needed for them to carry out the work which requires the access.

 It is not possible to list all of the bodies with whom we might have to share your personal data, but the following are examples of when the University will release data about you to third parties either where you ask us to, where we have a legitimate reason to use that data in connection with your employment here at the University or where the University is under a legal requirement to provide data: